paulmthompson/SpikeSorting.jl/docs/Detection.rst

 Often methods will need to be initialized during a calibration period, such as calculating the running sum of the last n samples in power detection.
 These initialization procedures are defined in "detectprepare" functions.

-All datatypes are members of the abstract class Detect.
+All datatypes are members of the abstract type Detect.
 They should have default constructors to be initialized as follows:

 .. code-block:: julia